 Membership shows your commitment to a greater future for agriculture and sorghum through the education of new producers and scientists with an interest in moving sorghum into a more prominent role in U.S. agriculture.
 Membership also shows your willingness to give back to a crop that has played a key role in your success as a producer, seedsman, or user of sorghum in the past.

-The 2013 Sorghum Challenge Scholarship recipient is Kassie Curran of Farlington, Kan.
-Curran is a senior food science and industry major at Kansas State University.
+The 2013 Sorghum Challenge Scholarship recipient is Kenneth Kays of Weir, Kan.
+Kays is a junior agriculture economics student at Kansas State University.
 This scholarship is awarded to undergraduate students enrolled in an agriculturally-based degree program.

 The Dr. Darrell Rosenow Memorial Scholarship was established in 2010.
 Rosenow was a pioneer in hybrid sorghum breeding with a career spanning 40 years as a sorghum plant breeder for Texas AgriLife Research.
 His dedication to sorghum and those that worked with the crop will be remembered through this scholarship, and is awarded to undergraduate students enrolled in agriculturally-based departments related to agronomy, plant pathology, and plant breeding with an emphasis on sorghum.
-Morgan Halderson of Delphos, Kan., is the 2013 recipient of the Rosenow Memorial Scholarship.
-Halderson is a junior agronomy major at Kansas State University.
+Samuel E. Knauss of St. Paola, Kan., is the 2013 recipient of the Rosenow Memorial Scholarship.
+Knauss is a junior agronomy major at Kansas State University.
+Knauss was also selected as the recipient of the National Sorghum Producers – Dr. Bruce Maunder 2014 Kansas State Sorghum Center Scholarship, which is awarded to undergraduate students who have gained experience as a part-time employee at the Kansas State Sorghum Center and study any discipline related to agriculture.

 Information on the Foundation, the KSU Center Scholarship or the Darrell T. Rosenow Scholarship may be obtained by contacting Bruce Maunder.
 Donations for 2014 may be sent to the National Grain Sorghum Foundation, 4201 N. Interstate 27, Lubbock, TX 79403, attention Bruce Maunder.